radhika-singh-10/radhika-singh-10/README.md

 ## 🚀 What I’m Working On
 - 🌟 **Responsbile and Safe AI Research**
   Improving AI models for detecting unsafe and toxic content on online platforms.

 - 🤖 **Generative AI Applications**
-  Designing and implementing innovative AI-powered solutions.
+  Designing, innovating, and deploying AI-powered solutions.

 ---